What Is A Customer Journey Map?

 With touchpoints, there are the ones you have control over, and the ones you don’t.
 There are the ones you can track easily, and those you can’t.
 If your company advertises via billboard, for example, that can be hard to track, even if you survey customers.

 Of the ones you can control and track, online touchpoints are the easiest.
 So start there.
 Ask your marketing team members to fill you in on what the top of the funnel looks like, what links are bringing people to your website, and how those people first heard of you.
 In the post-acquisition phase, Customer Success and Support own certain customer touchpoints, and are likely already gathering feedback about them from customers.
-These touchpoints may include the end of the onboarding cycle in SaaS, order delivery in ecommerce, a customer support interaction.
-The Product team may articulate journey points that are driven by behavior, such as feature adoption in SaaS or a purchase threshold in e-commerce.
+These touchpoints may include the end of the onboarding cycle in SaaS, order delivery in ecommerce, and customer support interaction.
+The Product team may articulate customer journey map points that are driven by behavior, such as feature adoption in SaaS or a purchase threshold in e-commerce.

 You need more than touchpoints for your customer journey map.
 You need to know what’s happening at and around each touchpoint.
 You have to get inside the minds and hearts of the customers at every juncture to find out what they’re thinking, feeling, and needing to do.

 Of these three, understanding customers’ emotions shouldn’t be given short shrift: 69% of consumers say that emotions count for over half their experiences.
+Consider adding emotions into your customer journey map.

 Unless you have robust research from marketing and customer success departments already, you may want to gather all of this data, asking members of each segment – around every identified touchpoint – these questions: